0P7-0U7/LEADER/README.md

 ```

 ### 2. Tethered Follower
-Plugged into a secondary computer (Visuals/MaxMSP).
+Plugged into a secondary computer.
 Acts as a flawless two-way SLIP-to-Radio bridge.
 ```cpp
 #include <LEADER.h>